veechau/EventRight/README.md

   - [ ] Events index page sorted by crowdfunding status (in_progress, incomplete and completed)
   - [ ] Only the events that are within current user's city are included
   - [ ] Bonus: Events displayed are based off of user's subscribed categories/bookmarks
-- [ ] Registration/Tickets
+- x] Registration/Tickets
   - [x] Only registered/signed-in users are able to create new events
-  - [ ] Registered/signed-in users may add tickets to their cart
+  - [x] Registered/signed-in users may add tickets to their cart
   - [x] User Dashboard shows current user's purchased events
 - [x] Categories
   - [x] Events and Categories have a many-to-many relationship
   - [x] Categories will be used to sort, filter and search events
-- [ ] Bookmark events
+- [x] Bookmark events
   - [x] Registered/signed-in users can bookmark events
   - [x] User Dashboard shows current user's bookmarked events
-  - [ ] Adequate CSS styling
+  - [x] Adequate CSS styling

 ## Design Docs
 * [View Wireframes][views]